Thematic option, minor, aviation, coop

 May vary depending on course selection

-The Bachelor of Integrated Studies (BIS) replaces the Bachelor of General Studies degree.
+In Fall 2019, the Bachelor of Integrated Studies (BIS) replaced the Bachelor of General Studies degree.
 If you are currently working on your Bachelor of General Studies degree, we encourage you to review the FAQ to learn how this change can benefit you, and how you can convert your degree.

 What would an ideal degree look like in 2030?
 What kind of program should you choose in order to be competitive in the workforce?

 Today’s students and tomorrow’s leaders require flexible education options that allow for a blend of professional and academic training, interdisciplinary studies, as well as applied and practical experiences.

 The Bachelor of Integrated Studies — UFV's most customizable degree program — lets you choose from over 100 courses from various disciplines and programs, so you can earn an undergraduate degree tailored to your personal career and academic needs.
 As part of the program, you draw on a mixture of in-class and online learning opportunities, field-based courses, and professional learning experiences to achieve competency in six core areas:

 The Bachelor of Integrated Studies is an excellent option if you want to pursue interdisciplinary studies, combine minors, or change your educational focus partway through your degree.
 You can also include credits earned while completing a certificate or diploma at UFV or other accredited community colleges or universities.

 If you are returning to university after some time in the workforce, speak to an academic advisor about whether you can use this experience toward your degree.